Ignition SCADA

 Ignition is an Integrated Software Platform for SCADA systems released by Inductive Automation in January 2010.
-It is based on a SQL Database-centric architecture.
-Ignition features cross-platform, web-based deployment through its integrated web server platform Perspective, and also dedicated client software utilizing a Java Swing client called Vision.
+Ignition features an OPC-UA server with an expansive suite of fieldbus connectivity extensions, a data historian with support for a variety of common database systems, two frontend platforms designed for creating Human-Machine Interfaces - a desktop application (Vision) and a web application (Perspective), and a rich API designed to support third-party modules.
 The Ignition platform has three main components: the Ignition Gateway, the Designer, and the runtime clients.
 Independent modules provide separate functionality in any or all of the platform components.
 Ignition SCADA modules provide features such as: Real-Time Status Control, Alarming, Reporting, Databases, Data Acquisition, Scripting, Scheduling, MES, and Mobile support.

 Awards

 Ignition received the 2011 Duke's Choice award at the JavaOne conference in San Francisco, CA on October 4, 2011.
 Oracle recognized the impact of Ignition as a significant Java-based product in Industrial Automation.

 Ignition received a 2011 Readers Choice award from Automation World in the SCADA and Information management categories.